GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/duplicating-multiple-blog-posts-at-once/en.md

 ### Creating multiple posts in a single GraphQL query

-Dynamic variable `$postInput` by now contains an array with all the input data for each of the posts to duplicate:
+Dynamic variable `$postInputs` by now contains an array with all the input data for each of the posts to duplicate:

 ```json
 [